Skip to main content

 Service restoration.
 The following two steps are critical for restoring your organization’s systems to a normal state after an incident:

-• Check your network to confirm that all systems are operational.
+• Check your network together with asset owners to confirm that all systems are operational.

-Make sure to reset passwords for users of breached accounts and block accounts and backdoors that could have enabled the intrusion.
-For maximum protection, you should also follow other NIST password guidelines.
+Reset passwords for users of breached accounts and block accounts and backdoors that could have enabled the intrusion.
+For maximum protection, follow NIST password guidelines.

 There’s always room for improvement.

-NIST suggests reviewing an IRP at least once a year.
-However, new cybersecurity threats necessitate that organizations (especially large companies) check and update an IRP more frequently.
+NIST suggests reviewing an IRP periodically or when a significant improvement is needed.
+However, new cybersecurity threats require organizations (especially large companies) to check and update their IRPs more frequently.

-Consider mirroring any significant business changes in the IRP, be it entering a new sphere or changing your internal infrastructure.
+Mirror any significant business changes in your IRP, be it entering a new sphere or changing your internal infrastructure.

 Reasons for updating your incident response plan